iwsjanine/github-slideshow/2019-09-27-FNOL-Step-5---Claimant-Vehicle-and-Parties.md

 source-id: 13NMgX5zFmt4vmJ6Q6nv6mVptmZfVTvMtrEQJWfBwhi0
 published: true
 ---
-# FNOL Step 5 - Claimant Vehicle and Parties
+# FNOL step 5 - adding claimant vehicle and parties

-This phase of the FNOL creation process involves recording claimants and vehicles and how they were impacted during the loss incident.
+This **Claimant Vehicle and Parties **phase of the FNOL creation process involves recording claimants and vehicles and how they were impacted during the loss incident.

-If you click **Continue** on the Insured Vehicle Details screen, you will automatically be directed to the Claimant Vehicle and Parties screen.
-You can also access the Claimant Vehicle and Parties screen by selecting the FNOL Draft from the File a Claim screen if you completed the prior screen before exiting.
+When you click **Continue** on the **Insured Vehicle Details** screen, you will automatically be directed to the **Claimant Vehicle and Parties** screen.
+You can also access the **Claimant Vehicle and Parties** screen by selecting the FNOL Draft from the File a Claim screen if you completed the prior screen before exiting.

-## Claimant Vehicles and Occupants Flow
+## Claimant vehicles and occupants flow

-Click the **+ Add Claimant Vehicle and Occupants** link and the + Add Claimant Vehicle and Occupants dialog appears.
+Click the **+ Add Claimant Vehicle and Occupants** button, and the **Add Claimant Vehicle and Occupants** dialog appears.

 ### Driver

+In the **Driver **dropdown list, the following selections are available.

-* When you select Add Driver from the Driver drop-down list,  the Add Driver dialog will appear.
-Follow the instructions in the [Add Driver / Add Involved and Non Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.
+* When you select  **Add Driver, **the** Add Driver** dialog will appear.
+Follow the instructions in the [Add driver / add involved and non involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.

+* None

 ### Passengers

-* When you select **+ Add a Passenger** the Passenger drop-down appears.
-When you select Add Passenger from the Passenger drop-down list the Add Passenger dialog appears.
-Follow the instructions in the [Add Driver / Add Involved and Non Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.
+* When you select **+ Add a Passenger** the Passenger dropdown list appears.
+In the **Passenger** dropdown list, select Add Passenger.
+The Add Passenger dialog appears.
+To add a passenger, follow the instructions in the [Add driver / add involved and non involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.

 ### Owner of the vehicle

+In the **Owner** dropdown list, the following selections are available.

-* When you select a name from the Owner dropdown list, no more information is needed and you can click **Continue** to proceed.
+* When you select a party name, no more information is needed, and you can click **Continue** to proceed.

-* When you select Individual from the Owner drop-down list, the **Individual** dialog appears.
-Use the [Add Driver / Add Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the Individual screen.
+* When you select Individual, the **Individual** dialog appears.
+Use the [Add driver / add involved and non involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic for details of completing the Individual screen.

-* When you select Organization under the Owner drop-down list, the **Organization** dialog appears.
-Use the [Organization Contact Information - Parties](https://docs.google.com/document/d/1F0Ltk0BwrQDXomyzTXsf8IiPIQxneKCU1GuLv-z2KdQ/edit#) topic for details of completing the Organization screen.
+* When you select Organization, the **Organization** dialog appears.
+Use the [Organization contact information - parties](https://docs.google.com/document/d/1F0Ltk0BwrQDXomyzTXsf8IiPIQxneKCU1GuLv-z2KdQ/edit#) topic for details of completing the Organization screen.

 ### Continue

 * Click **Continue** to proceed to the next section of the dialog.

-### Vehicle Information
+### Add claimant vehicle information

-1. In the **Vehicle Type** drop-down list, select a type:
+1. In the **Vehicle Type** dropdown list, select a type:

     * Antique Auto